YPares/porcupine/README.md

 ```

 We explicitely state that we want to use the `#http` LocationAccessor (and that we want to run it with the
-`useHTTP` function, imported from `Data.Locations.Accessors.HTTP`).
-Note that you need to activate the
+`useHTTP` function, imported from `Data.Locations.Accessors.HTTP`) on top of the `baseContexts` (which provide
-`OverloadedLabels` GHC extension.
+access to local files and logging).
+Note that you need to activate the `OverloadedLabels` GHC extension.

 Note that _nothing_ in the code tells us where the data will actually be read.
 The connection between our dataSource
 and the REST API will be made in the [configuration file](porcupine-http/examples/example-pokeapi.yaml).

-## Control logging
+## Logging

 Porcupine uses `katip` to do logging.
 It's quite a versatile tool, and we
 benefit from it.
 By default, logging uses a custom readable format.
 You can